Some significant milestones

 2004 Launch of MedicinesComplete, a website providing online access to Pharmaceutical Press publications including BNF and Martindale: The Complete Drug Reference.

 2004 Supplementary Charter granted.

-2009 Her Majesty allowed amendments to the Supplemental Charter of 2004.
+2009 The late Queen Elizabeth II allowed amendments to the Supplemental Charter of 2004.

 2010 The Royal Pharmaceutical Society shed its regulatory function to become the new professional leadership body for Pharmacists in England, Scotland and Wales.